Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-Here, the notation $\lim_{p_i} u= \gamma_i$ means that $u$ is asymptotic to $\gamma_i$ at $p_i$ viewed as a negative puncture with a free asymptotic marker; recall that in this region the Hamiltonian is zero and the equation is the usual Cauchy-Riemann equation.
-Note that the compactification $\overline{\cM}_{Y,H}(x,y,\Gamma)$ is a mixture of Floer-type breaking at \emph{non-constant} Hamiltonian orbits, as no breaking can happen at a constant orbit of $H$ by symplectic action reasons, and of SFT building breaking at the lower level.
-This is the moduli space that may appear after applying neck-stretching to the moduli space defining the differential for $SH^*_+$.
+Here, the notation $\lim_{p_i} u= \gamma_i$ means that $u$ is asymptotic to $\gamma_i$ at $p_i$ viewed as a negative puncture with a free asymptotic marker mapped to a chosen base point on $\mathrm{im} \gamma_i$; recall that in this region the Hamiltonian is zero and the equation is the usual Cauchy-Riemann equation.
+The $\RR$-action acts on the domain curve, which will move $p_i$ as well.